servio/mongo-locking/README.md

 1. `SELECT ..
 FOR UPDATE` or equivalent.

     Depending on the underlying storage engine, this will write lock at minimum the given row, and in most modern RDBMS', a cluster of rows around the row you're trying to "protect".
 This approach tends to require breaking out of the ORM with custom SQL, and carries with it all sorts of unintended/unexpected performance/synchronization/deadlock pitfalls.
+It
-It really starts to break down when there is more than one object that needs to be "locked", or when crossing database boundaries.
+    really starts to break down when there is more than one object that needs to be "locked", multiple loosely-related objects that need to be "locked", one or when crossing database boundaries.

 2. Rely on the ACID properties of SQL92 transactions to enforce data integrity.

-    Given 2 or more competing, disparate processes running asynchronously, accessing the same resources.
+    (a) Given 2 or more competing, disparate processes running asynchronously, accessing the same resources.
 Both enter into transactions, possibly access overlapping resources, one wins and the other (eventually) fails after attempting to commit.

     Practically, what does the erroring code do?
 Does it retry?
 Was it written in a way that even makes a retry possible?
 Is the context so consistently atomic and stateless that it could blindly do so?
 Does it just bail and fail?
 (Yes, most of the time.)
 What if it was acting on an asynchronous imperative across a message bus?
-Must this condition be detected by additional code, and the imperative replayed by some other code somewhere else?
-Wouldn't it be conditional on
+Shouldn't this condition be detected, and the imperative replayed by some other code somewhere else?
+Wouldn't that vary depending upon the logical atomicity of the operation?
+Etc etc.

-    OR, both enter into transactions, but the relationship between resources is not expressed in terms of RDBMS constraints (the common case), so the RDBMS has no idea that integrity has been violated.
+    (b) Given 2 competing processes, both enter into transactions, but the relationship between resources is *not* fully expressed in terms of RDBMS constraints.
+This is another very common case, as most ORMs tend to provide integrity (validation) functionality in the app layer, and only a subset actually trickle down into material RDBMS constraints.
+As a consequence, the RDBMS will have no idea that logical integrity has been violated, and general misery ensues.

-    Transactions may sound like a panacea at first, but in real-world complex systems, their edge conditions often bear a greater cost and complexity than the problems they're being used to solve.
+    Transactions often sound like the panacea at first, but in real-world complex systems, their edge conditions usually bear unforseen cost and complexity on top of the problems they're being used to solve.

-#### NoSQL
+### NoSQL

 In the NoSQL world, you don't have as many options.
-A lot get fooled by the false perception that logically embedded objects are somehow protected by that nesting (no, they aren't).
-Some engines may even provide locking or pseudo-transactional primitive(s), but most often the same pitfalls of SQL92 transactions will apply, especially in scale (distributed, partitioned) environments.
+A lot get fooled by the false perception that logically embedded objects are somehow protected by that nesting.
+(No, they aren't.)
+Some engines may even provide locking or pseudo-transactional primitive(s), but generally the same pitfalls of SQL92 transactions apply -- especially in distributed, partitioned environments.

 ### A Solution